IngoKl/HTTPUploadExfil/README.md

 openssl x509 -req -days 365 -in HTTPUploadExfil.csr -signkey HTTPUploadExfil.key -out HTTPUploadExfil.csr
 ```

+To do this, you can also run `make cert`.

 If the servers sees a `HTTPUploadExfil.csr` file, it will try to start in HTTPs mode.
 To go back to HTTP, simply remove or rename the certificate files.

 ### Shell